 Though extremely hot in the summer, with temperatures often exceeding 100 degrees, Needles beckons snowbirds to its mild winters.
-Visitors to Needles enjoy water skiing, boating, fishing, and nearby attractions, including the Mojave National Preserve, the Mystic Maze, nearby Topock Gorge, and more.
+Visitors to Needles enjoy water skiing, boating, fishing, and nearby attractions, including the Mojave National Preserve, Mystic Maze, and Topock Gorge.

 Enjoy the beautiful desert surroundings and the scenic Colorado River before continuing your journey along the Mother Road.
-A word of caution – you have more than one hundred fifty miles of barren desert ahead with not a single service stop if you take original Route 66, and only a few stops if you take I-40, where you will pay outrageous prices at the gas pumps.
-Fill up your tank in Needles – better yet, fill it up in Arizona before crossing to California to save a few bucks for a much needed ice cream sundae after crossing the long hot Mojave Desert.
+A word of caution – you have more than one hundred fifty miles of barren desert ahead with no service stops if you take original Route 66 and only a few stops if you take I-40, where you will pay outrageous prices at the gas pumps.
+Fill up your tank in Needles – better yet, fill it up in Arizona before crossing to California to save a few bucks for a much-needed ice cream sundae after crossing the long-hot Mojave Desert.

-An old alignment of Route 66 presents itself just after passing through Needles.
-At the Moabi Road Exit, the old 1947-1966 winds around past a campground, under a railroad bridge to dead end at the Colorado River.
+An old alignment of Route 66 presents itself just after passing through.
+At the Moabi Road Exit, the old 1947-1966 winds past a campground, under a railroad bridge, to dead-end at the Colorado River.
 After making this short detour, return to the Moabi Road exit and join I-40 westbound to continue your trip along Route 66.